Skip to main content

 On the flight

 Once you are on the plane, it is important to do everything you can to keep your space clean and prevent germs from entering your body.
-Although this is often easier said than done, there are a few preventive measures you can take to keep yourself in good health.
+Although this is often easier said than done, you can take a few preventive measures to keep yourself in good health.

 Choose the right seat

-In a study done by the Proceedings of the National Academy of Sciences, it was found that germs from sneezing, coughing, or breathing are unlikely to be directly transmitted beyond 1 meter (3.28 feet) from the passenger who is infected.
-Because of this statistic, it can be concluded that the window seat is the “healthiest” seat to sit in.
-Sitting in a window seat reduces your likelihood of being in direct contact with fellow passengers walking down the aisle.
-Window seats also provide you with a barrier on one side, minimizing your exposure to germs.
+study published in the Proceedings of the National Academy of Sciences found that germs from sneezing, coughing, or breathing are unlikely to be directly transmitted beyond 1 meter (3.28 feet) from the infected passenger.
+Because of this, it’s likely (but not guaranteed) that the window seat is the “healthiest” seat.
+Sitting in a window seat reduces your likelihood of direct contact with fellow passengers walking down the aisle.
+Window seats also provide a barrier on one side, minimizing exposure to germs.

 Sanitize your space

 Bring antibacterial wipes in your carry-on and clean your seat, armrests, and tray table before sitting down.
-These surfaces often harbor germs from previous flights, so a quick wipe-down can help to reduce your risk of exposure.
+These surfaces often harbor germs from previous flights, so a quick wipe-down can help reduce your exposure risk.

 Use air vents strategically